MostafaZrour/react-axios-crud/README.md

 ```
 src/
-├── components/
+├── pages/
+│   ├── Add.jsx       # Form to add a new item (user)
-│   ├── AddItem.js    # Component for adding items
+│   ├── Edit.jsx      # Form to edit an existing item (user)
-│   ├── EditItem.js   # Component for editing items
+│   ├── Layout.jsx    # Component for layout and routing logic
-│   ├── ItemList.js   # Component for displaying the list
+│   └── Home.jsx      # Component for displaying the list of items (users)
-├── services/
-│   └── api.js        # Axios configuration and API functions
 ├── App.js            # Main application component
-└── index.js          # Entry point
+├── index.js          # Entry point of the application
+└── db.json           # Mock database file for JSON Server

 ```

 ## API Endpoints

 The application expects the following endpoints (if using JSON Server):

-- `GET /items` - Get all items.
+- `GET /users` - Get all users.
-- `POST /items` - Add a new item.
+- `POST /users` - Add a new user.
-- `PUT /items/:id` - Update an item by ID.
+- `PUT /users/:id` - Update an user by ID.
-- `DELETE /items/:id` - Delete an item by ID.
+- `DELETE /users/:id` - Delete an user by ID.

 ## License